AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/lp-setup.md

 ### PI Server installation kit option

 The agent is available as an individual feature in the PI Server installation kit in PI Server 2023 and greater.
-When the PI to Data Hub feature is selected for installation, the PI Server setup kit will download and install the latest version of the agent setup kit from the portal.
+When you select the PI to Data Hub feature for installation, the PI Server setup kit downloads and installs the latest version of the agent setup kit from the portal.

-Be aware that, for a new installation, when the Data Archive server role is selected, the individual agent feature is also selected by default.
+Be aware that, for a new installation, when you select the Data Archive server role, the individual agent feature is also selected by default.
 If you are planning on transferring a large amount a data, you can choose to deselect this feature and install the agent on a separate host computer from Data Archive, as per the "heavy workloads recommendation" mentioned in [PI to Data Hub best practices](PItoDH#pi-to-Data-Hub-best-practices).